-- Over the last ten years we have produced more plastic than during the whole of the last century.
+- Over the last ten years, we have produced more plastic than during the whole of the previous century.

 Check out the Plastic Oceans website for more confronting facts.

-So we’ve created this post as a bit of a plan of how we would use these principles to create a zero waste home.
-This however is not only about eliminating plastic form our lives, but anything that’s single use or has poor quality design to only last a short period of time.
+So we’ve created this post as a bit of a plan of how we would use these principles to create a zero-waste home.
+This, however, is not only about eliminating plastic from our lives but anything that’s single-use or has a poor quality design to only last a short period.

-This post if broken up into 6 key areas of the home; kitchen, bathroom, bedroom, study/home office and food.
+This post is broken up into six key areas of the home; kitchen, bathroom, bedroom, study/home office and food.

 Let’s get into it.

-When we audited our kitchen for waste, we noticed that we didn’t actually have much plastic.
-We had 4 plastic containers which we reuse on a regular basis for things such as freezing left overs or storing food in the fridge.
+When we audited our kitchen for waste, we noticed that we didn’t have much plastic.
+We had four plastic containers which we regularly reuse for things such as freezing leftovers or storing food in the fridge.

 That would be the first tip.
 If you have plastic containers for storage, plastic straws, cutlery, serving spoons or anything solid for that matter, don’t throw it out!

-As minimalists that love decluttering, this is where our to two values collide.
+As minimalists that love decluttering, this is where our two values collide.
 What happens when you no longer need a plastic item?
-Do you get rid of it to help your decluttering efforts or do you keep it to save the environment?
-One method is focused on you whilst the latter is focused on your impact on the environment.
+Do you get rid of it to help your decluttering efforts, or do you keep it to save the environment?
+One method is focused on you while the latter is focused on your impact on the environment.

 If you have quite a bit of plastic in your kitchen already that you don’t use, see if you can give it away or donate it.